-As described in this information circular, the Principal Distribution Amount for each distribution date will be payable, subject to the Available Distribution Amount and the distribution priorities described under "Description of the Certificates-Distributions-Priority of Distributions" in this information circular, first to make distributions of principal to the holders of the class A-1 and/or A-2 certificates (allocated among those classes as described under "Description of the Certificates-Distributions-Principal Distributions" in this information circular) until the total outstanding principal balances of those classes are reduced to zero, second to make distributions of principal to holders of the class B certificates until the outstanding principal balance of that class is reduced to zero, third to make distributions of principal to holders of the class is reduced to zero.
-As a result, the weighted average life of the class A-1 certificates may be shorter, and the weighted average lives of the class A-2, B, C and D certificates may be longer, than would otherwise be the case if the Principal Distribution Amount for each distribution date was being paid on a pro rata basis among the respective classes of Principal Balance Certificates.
+As described in this information circular, the Principal Distribution Amount for each distribution date will be payable, subject to the Available Distribution Amount and the distribution priorities described under "Description of the Certificates-Distributions-Priority of Distributions" in this information circular, first to make distributions of principal to the holders of the class A-1 and/or A-2 certificates (allocated among those classes as described under "Description of the Certificates-Distributions-Principal Distributions" in this information circular) until the total outstanding principal balances of those classes are reduced to zero, second to make distributions of principal to holders of the class B certificates until the outstanding principal balance of that class is reduced to zero, third to make distributions of principal to holders of the class C certificates until the outstanding principal balance of that class is reduced to zero, and thereafter to make distributions of principal to holders of the class D certificates until the outstanding principal balance of that class is reduced to zero.
+As a consequence of the foregoing, the weighted average life of the class A-1 certificates may be shorter, and the weighted average lives of the class A-2, B, C and D certificates may be longer, than would otherwise be the case if the Principal Distribution Amount for each distribution date was being paid on a pro rata basis among the respective classes of Principal Balance Certificates.

-The tables set forth in Exhibit D show with respect to each class of Offered Principal Balance Certificatesbased upon each of the indicated levels of CPR and the Modeling Assumptions.
+The tables set forth in Exhibit D show with respect to each class of Offered Principal Balance Certificates-

-- the weighted average life of that class, and - the percentage of the initial principal balance of that class that would be outstanding after each of the specified dates,
+- the weighted average life of that class, and - the percentage of the initial principal balance of that class that would be outstanding after each of the specified dates, based upon each of the indicated levels of CPR and the Modeling Assumptions.